Futureproof: The Lunar Grid

 Technology

-Lunar Grid Pods utilize repurposed sections of rockets taken out of service.
+Lunar Grid Pods utilize repurposed sections of retired rockets.
 Provisions for pressurization, power, environmental controls, and supplies are all fitted, giving the rocket sections a valued second life on the lunar surface.

 Signals